Tanks of the United States: Light tanks

-M3 Light Tank and M5 Light Tank
+M3 light tank and M5 light tank

-The M3 Light Tank was an upgrade of the M2 Light Tank.
+The M3 light tank was an upgrade of the M2 light tank.
 The Battle of France gave momentum to the US tank program because U.S. observers saw how easily British and French light tanks were decimated by the advanced German Panzers, and in July 1940 work began on a new light tank based on the M2 series.

-The initial upgrade was designated the M3 Light Tank, and it was given thicker armor, modified suspension and a 37 mm gun.
+The initial upgrade was designated the M3 light tank, and it was given thicker armor, modified suspension and a 37 mm gun.
 Production of the M3 and later the M5 Stuart started in March 1941 and continued until October 1943 with a total of 25,000 produced.